Article first published on About.com. This article has since been updated with current information.

 South Dakota is home to some of the best national parks in the country.
 Free entry to these parks is available on certain days and vary depending on the holidays that year.
-Be sure to check before you go to make sure entry policies haven’t changed and make donations when you can to non-profits.
+Be sure to check before you go to make sure entry policies haven’t changed, and make donations when you can to non-profits.

 2. Black Hills National Forest

-4. Main Street Shootout
+5. Main Street Shootout

-5. Adams Museum
+6. Adams Museum

-6. South Dakota Air and Space Museum
+7. South Dakota Air and Space Museum

-8. Civilian Conservation Corps Museum of South Dakota
+9. Civilian Conservation Corps Museum of South Dakota

 While South Dakota worked to preserve the country’s national resources during the financially difficult 1933-42 period, the Civilian Conservation Corps (CCC) emerged.
 The goal was not only to preserve resources, but to work with the thousands of young men who were contributing projects to Hill City and the surrounding areas.
 Learn about a "can-do" legacy at the CCC Museum.

-10. Mount Rushmore National Memorial
+11. Mount Rushmore National Memorial

 This massive sculpture in a mountain of Presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln has become one of the most recognizable scenes in the United States.
 You can take the trail and explore the massive carving, museum, and interactive exhibits.
 There is no admission charge to visit Mount Rushmore, but there is a parking charge in the lot.

-11. Museum of Geology
+12. Museum of Geology

 The South Dakota School of Mines and Technology is the home to a wonderful geology museum that explores paleontology and mineralogy through gems, fossils, and skeletons.
 The museum also has an interactive kids zone.